datapfranc/datapfranc.github.io-src/content/BRD_loading_redshift.md

   - **IAM role** associated with the cluster
       * Here we set the role explained in pre-requisite that lets Redshift accessing S3 in read-only

+I do not provide more details configuration info, but overall the AWS and Redshift web UI is very clear and user friendly and things are easily configured straight from the web app!
+It takes 1 or 2 minutes to create and laucnh your Cluster... pretty cool stuff!!

 Finally before being able to connect to the cluster, we need to configure authorization by defining a [security group](http://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-authorize-cluster-access.html).
 Different parameters like protocol, port range and connecting IP inbound rules need to be set and vary slightly depending on the type of platform created earlier (either a classic or a VPC).

 At this stage, we can finally connect to the Cluster using various client like the terminal-based [psql](http://www.postgresql.org/docs/8.4/static/app-psql.html) or any GUI like SQuirreL SQL or Workbench/J.  The connection details to provide are the host (the endpoint defined previously), the userid (our master username), the port and the database name we decided to use.

+1 NODE dc1.large
+Current Node Type : 	dc1.large
+CPU :    	7 EC2 Compute Units (2 virtual cores) per node
+Memory per node : 	15 GiB per node
+Storage Disk  : 	160GB SSD storage per node
+I/O performance : Moderate
+Platform Processor architecture :  	64-bit

 ### Loading into Redshift